Our Story

 Survivors by the Sea

-When I was laying on the bathroom floor dizzy and nauseous and wondering how I was going to get through the next day, let alone the next 6 months, I had these women to focus on.
+When I was laying on the bathroom floor dizzy and nauseous and wondering how I was going to get through the day, let alone the next 6 months, I had these women to focus on.
 If they could do it, so could I. And that is why I will always be grateful to Survivors by the Sea, and why CancerVictory will always donate 10% of the profits every year back to Survivors by the Sea.